Phone hacking: PCC head Baroness Buscombe stepping down

 The PCC was established in 1991 to enforce a code of practice for UK newspaper and magazine publishers and editors.

 Earlier this month, Prime Minister David Cameron accused the PCC of being "ineffective and lacking in rigour" and cited the need for a "new system entirely".
-Labour leader Ed Miliband said the self-regulatory body was a "toothless poodle".'Turbulent' time
+Labour leader Ed Miliband said the self-regulatory body was a "toothless poodle".

 The PCC said in a statement that Baroness Buscombe would leave the watchdog in a "better position to continue its evolution".